mongodb/docs/source/includes/fact-prod-rs-deployment-considerations.rst

     (incoming and outgoing packets) on the default MongoDB port (e.g.
     ``27017``) from *within* your deployment is permitted.

-  For more information on security and firewalls, see :ref:`replica-set-security`.

 - You must specify the run time configuration on each system in a :doc:`configuration file </reference/configuration-options>` stored in ``/etc/mongodb.conf`` or a related location. *Do not* specify the